lclc68lclc/100-days-of-code/log.md

 **Today's Progress**: Worked on new Homepage for E-commerce site

 **Thoughts:** I started a website for my mom's craft projects to help her sell them.
 It was something quick and painless, but I started creating a proper homepage for her site.
 If only I could get the carousel page to work.
 **Link to work:** [Handmade Home Page](http://codepen.io/lclc68lclc/full/EZVjQL/)

+### Day 6: January 8, 2017

+**Today's Progress**: Worked on new Homepage for E-commerce site

+**Thoughts:** I continued working on a website for my mom's craft projects to help her sell them.
+It was something quick and painless, but I started creating a proper homepage for her site.
+I got the carousel bootstrap feature to work.
+Yay!
+I had to remove the code from codepen to test it locally and that's where I found the error.